-Choosing the right ERP will help transform and scale your business; while picking the wrong one may just make your business worse off than when you started.
+Choosing the right ERP system will help transform and scale your business; while picking the wrong one may just make your business worse off than when you started.
 So how do you know which ERP is the one for your business?
 This article will look at the two main industry leaders of ERP in Singapore — Microsoft and SAP.
 I will break down the key differences between the two and explain why Dynamic 365 Business Central is “THE” alternative to SAP ERPs.

 Some Background Info on SAP and Dynamics 365 Business Central